Chinese salvationist religions: Secret religions

 Recent scholarship has begun to use the label "secret sects" to distinguish the peasant "secret societies" with a positive dimension of the Yuan, Ming and Qing periods, from the negatively viewed "secret societies" of the early republic that became instruments of anti-revolutionary forces (the Guomindang or Japan).

+New Religious Movements

+Conceptual overlap exists with New religious movements.
+New religious movements have teachings and practices distinct from established religions and do not adhere to those religions' established authorities.
+In the Chinese context, Falun Gong is a typical example of a new religious movement.

 Origin and history

 Temple of the Founding Father of the principal holy see of the Plum Flower sect, related to Baguadao, in Xingtai, Hebei.

+Imperial China

 Many of these religions are traced to the White Lotus tradition ("Chinese Maternism", as mentioned by Philip Clart) that was already active in the Song dynasty; others claim a Taoist legacy and are based on the recovery of ancient scriptures attributed to important immortals such as Lü Dongbin and Zhang Sanfeng, and have contributed to the popularisation of neidan; other ones are distinctively Confucian and advocate the realisation of a "great commonwealth" (大同 (dàtóng)) on a world scale, as dreamt of in the Book of Rites.
 Some scholars even find influences from Manichaeism, Mohism and shamanic traditions.

+Ming dynasty (and later, Qing dynasty) authorities collectively characterized the new religious societies as "White Lotus teachings", although actual beliefs and practices of the groups varied substantially.
+Practices so characterized in these periods included Pure Land Buddhism, Luo teaching, Yellow Heaven teaching, Great Yang teaching, the inner alchemy of the Eight Trigrams tradition, and the Three-in-One teachings.

-In the Ming and Qing dynasties many folk religious movements were outlawed by the imperial authorities as "evil religions".
-With the collapse of the Qing state in 1911 the sects enjoyed an unprecedented period of freedom and thrived, and many of them were officially recognised as religious groups by the early republican government.
+In the 16th to 17th century many folk religious movements were outlawed by the imperial authorities as "evil religions" or "heterodox sects".
+Imperial authorities regarded their teachings as inherently heretical because in teaching that existing human affairs were corrupt, those teachings amounted to denial of Confucian values of political order and social harmony.

+Small, local new religious movements tended to be tolerated by the state during the Ming and Qing periods, in part because of the state's limited capacity to exercise effective control at the local levels.
+The Qing elite condemned salvationist groups as improper cults or heretical sects, but attempts to suppress the groups were only sporadic.
+Opposition from the state contributed to new religious movements engaging in rebellions (such as the White Lotus and the Taiping Heavenly Kingdom) as did the sects' millenarian beliefs.
+Most of new religious movements did not actively seek to confront the state.